en_USEnglish

 Test tools available for React JS

-Creating unit tests for React components
+Creating Unit Tests for React Components

-Good development practices with React JS
+Best practices for developing with React JS

 Structuring the project